Teamup Bug Bounty Program

 The following issues are known and are excluded from a bug bounty:

-• Security issues related to the embedding of calendars into iframes (for example clickjacking vulnerabilities).
+- Security issues related to the embedding of calendars into iframes (for example clickjacking vulnerabilities).
+Support for embedding the calendar into other web pages is an important product feature.

-• Some API endpoints allow the enumeration users by guessing identifiers.
+- Some API endpoints allow the enumeration of users by guessing identifiers.

 If you have questions about the bug bounty program, please contact us at support@teamup.com.